Germany Seizes Russian Energy Firms Subsidiaries - UrduPoint

 The cheap energy supplied by Russia was also key in keeping German exports competitive.
 As a result, the share of Russian gas in Germany had grown to 55 percent of total imports before the Ukraine war.

-In early April, the German government took the unprecedented step of temporarily taking control of Gazprom's German subsidiary, after an opaque transfer of ownership of the company sent alarm bells ringing in Berlin.

-Germany has also been scrambling to find new sources of energy as deliveries from Russia have dwindled in the wake of the invasion of Ukraine.

-The German government has also taken the stark step of firing up mothballed coal power plants, while putting two of its nuclear power plants on standby through April, rather than phasing them out completely as planned by year's end.
+With winter approaching, Germany has fired up mothballed coal power plants.
+It is also putting two of its nuclear power plants on standby until April, rather than phasing them out completely as planned by year's end.